 1/8 teaspoon freshly ground pepper

-Preheat oven to 375 degrees.
+Preheat oven to 375 degrees Fahrenheit.
 In a large bowl, combine potatoes, garlic, olive oil, salt, and pepper; toss to coat.
 Transfer potatoes to large baking dish or roasting pan.
 Tuck the rosemary and thyme around potatoes.
 Cover the dish tightly and roast until potatoes are tender, about 1 hour.
 Uncover; let potatoes cool to room temperature.
 Discard rosemary and thyme sprigs.

 Meanwhile, prepare the arugula pesto.
 In the bowl of a food processor fitted with a metal blade, place sunflower seeds and garlic; pulse to finely chop.
 Add lemon zest and juice; pulse to combine.
 Add the parsley, half the arugula; pulse to combine.
 With machine running, add half the oil in a slow, steady stream.
 Add the rest of the arugula; pulse to combine.
 With machine running, add the rest of the oil in a slow, steady stream.
 Add cheese, salt, and pepper; process until smooth.
 You will have about 1¾ cups.
 Transfer to airtight container.